bensheldon/good_job/README.md

 Notable changes:

-- Defaults to preserve job records, and automatically delete after 14 days.
+- Defaults to preserve job records, and automatically delete them after 14 days.
 - Defaults to discarding failed jobs, instead of immediately retrying them.
+- `:inline` execution mode respects job schedules.
+Tests can invoke  `GoodJob.perform_inline` to execute jobs.
 - `GoodJob::Adapter` can no longer can be initialized with custom execution options (`queues:`, `max_threads:`, `poll_interval:`).
 - Renames `GoodJob::ActiveJobJob` to `GoodJob::Job`.
 - Removes support for Rails 5.2.